IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 [`PlutusCore.Evaluation.Machine.ExbudgetingDefaults`](../plutus-core/src/PlutusCore/Evaluation/Machine/ExBudgetingDefaults.hs)
 (this is used by the `uplc` command for counting the number of times each builtin is called during script execution, which can useful for diagnostic purposes).
 It should be clear how to do this.
-For the `squareInteger` function we add
+For the `cubeInteger` function we add

 ```
-    , paramSquareInteger                   = unitCostOneArgument
+    , paramCubeInteger                   = unitCostOneArgument
 ```

 #### Step 3
 Add a new entry in [`builtinCostModel.json`](./data/builtinCostModel.json):

 ```
-    "squareInteger": {
+    "cubeInteger": {
         "cpu": {
             "arguments": {
                 "intercept": 0,